Updated for 2015

 - You run your own business and take financial responsibility if it is successful or not, and provide the main items of equipment.
 You may work on your own premises.You may have several customers (employers) at one time (known as Economic Reality).

 If you are self-employed your contract is called a ‘contract for service’.
+You can read what rights you have if your Client cancels your contract here.

 If you are freelance, have you considered forming a Limited Company?
 When you decide to become self-employed you also have to decide what legal status your company should have – see our guide to the legal status of your company here.